Founder & Co-Director of the USask PAWSitive Connections Lab | CLICK HERE to learn

 • A follow-up to this project was two 8-week Animal Assisted Therapy sessions with OARS clients.
 Dr. Dell published about her experience through the lens of Anna-Belle the Therapy Dog.
 Dr. Darlene Chalmers worked with Subie the Therapy Dog.

 • Since this initial study Dr. Dell has worked with honours student Brynne Kosteniuk at OARS to examine the role of companion animals in recovery from substance use problems.
+Her and a team at the University of Alberta are undertaking a qualitative systematic review of the experiences and perceptions of health care professionals and staff with animal-assisted services.

 • Dr. Dell is currently building on this work with her team to study the impact of companion animals for Veterans diagnosed with posttraumatic stress disorder and who problematically use substances.

-Do Animals Help Individuals Who are at Risk for HIV/AIDS?
+A BIT OF HISTORY Dr. Dell's Founding Research Question: Do Animals Help Individuals Who are at Risk for HIV/AIDS?

-Do Animals Help Individuals Who are at Risk for HIV/AIDS?
+A BIT OF HISTORY Dr. Dell's Founding Research Question: Do Animals Help Individuals Who are at Risk for HIV/AIDS?

 Academic Publications